Link Bait Sucks – People Are Not Fish

 Now you might argue: this article just rephrases what link bait is about anyway replacing the term with three new ones.

 No, that’s not really true.
 I’m not just nitpicking.
-My concept also does not fool anybody into linking to me.
+My post also does not fool anybody into linking to me.

-- Either the people receive a present (link incentive)
+- Either the people receive a present (attracting links)

-- or I fulfill their dreams (link stimulus)
+- or I fulfill their needs (linkable assets)

-- or I just say what I want to say without flattering people just for the sake of being friends with everybody (link incitement).
+- or I just say what I want to say without flattering people just for the sake of being friends with everybody (link magnets).

-At the end of the day the main difference may be the ethics, link bait is grey hat SEO while link incentive, link stimulus and link incitement are about respect for the users.
+At the end of the day the main difference may be the ethics, link bait is a gray area while attracting links, linable asstes and link magnets are about respect for the users.

 * (CC BY 2.0) Creative Commons image by Damian Gadal